German minister mulls slower green revolution

 Politicians are acutely aware that consumers end up footing at least part of the huge bill for investing in renewables.

-The German unit of Swedish energy group Vattenfall said on Monday consumers may end up paying up to 30 percent more by 2020 to fund the switch which will require investments of about 150 billion euros ($187.75 billion).
+The German unit of Swedish energy group Vattenfall said on Monday consumers may end up paying up to 30 percent more by 2020 to fund the switch which will require investments of about 150 billion euros (118.6 billion pounds).

 Some members of Merkel's government want a new law which would reduce the burden on consumers who have a fee added to their power bills to help fund the switch to renewables.